-Rugby World Cup France 2023 will be held over six weeks, the top 20 teams in the world will unite, to battle for the game’s ultimate prize, the Webb Ellis Cup.
+Rugby World Cup France 2023 will be held over seven weeks, where the top 20 teams in the world will unite to battle for the game’s ultimate prize, the Webb Ellis Cup.

 RWC 2023 is the 10th edition of the men’s 15s tournament, occurring on the 200th anniversary of the sport.